nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-3. _{ more test cases …​ }_

-### Deleting a person
+### Adding a new Person

-1. Deleting a person while all persons are being shown
+1. Adding a person

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.

-   2. Test case: `delete 1`<br>
+   1. Test case: `add n/John Doe p/91234567 e/johndoe@gmail.com cn/1 ha/123 Waterloo`<br>
-      Expected: First person is deleted from the list.
-Details of the deleted person shown in the status message.
+       Expected: New person is added with the given details.
+Details of the edited person shown in the status message.

-   3. Test case: `delete 1 2`<br>
-      Expected: First and second persons are deleted from the list.
-Details of the deleted persons shown in the status message.

-   4. Test case: `delete 3 1 2`<br>
+   2. Test case: `add n/John Doe p/91234567 e/johndoe@gmail.com cn/1 ha/123 Waterloo wa/456 Waterloo`<br>
-      Expected: First, second and third persons are deleted from the list.
-Details of the deleted persons shown in the status message.
+       Expected: New person is added with the given details.
+Details of the edited person shown in the status message.

-   5. Test case: `delete 0`<br>
+   3. Test case: `add n/John Doe cn/12`<br>
-      Expected: No person is deleted.
+      Expected: No person will be added as not all mandatory details are given.
 Error details shown in the status message.
 Status bar remains the same.

-   6. Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size), `...` <br>
-      Expected: Similar to previous.

-2. Deleting a person while search results are being shown
-   1. Prerequisites: Find specific person(s) using the `find` command.

-   2. Test case: `delete 1`<br>
-      Expected: First person displayed in the search results is deleted from the application.
-Details of the deleted person shown in the status message.

-   3. Test case: `delete 1 2`<br>
-      Expected: First and second persons displayed in the search results are deleted from the application.
-Details of the deleted persons shown in the status message.

-   4. Test case: `delete 3 1 2`<br>
+   4. Test case: `add` <br>
-      Expected: First, second and third persons displayed in the search results are deleted from the application.
-Details of the deleted persons shown in the status message.

-   5. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No person will be added.
 Error details shown in the status message.
 Status bar remains the same.

-   6. Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size), `...` <br>
-      Expected: Similar to previous.

-2. _{ more test cases …​ }_
+   5. Test case: `add INVALID_PREFIX/EXAMPLE`<br>
+      Expected: No person will be added.
+Error details shown in the status message.
+Status bar remains the same.

+   6. Test case: `add VALID_PREFIX/INVALID_INPUT`<br>
+      Expected: No person will be added.
+Error details shown in the status message.
+Status bar remains the same.

 ### Editing a Person